tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 # Security Considerations

-PQC signature algorithms are generally modeled to achieve strong unforgeability under adaptive chosen-message attacks (SUF-CMA; see Section 10.1.1 of PQC for Engineers {{?I-D.ietf-pquip-pqc-engineers}}).
+PQC signature algorithms are generally modeled to achieve strong unforgeability under adaptive chosen-message attacks (SUF-CMA; see Section 10.1.1 of PQC for Engineers {{?RFC9958}}).
 For example, ML-DSA provides SUF-CMA security.
-However, some algorithms, such as SLH-DSA, achieve existential unforgeability under chosen-message attacks (EUF-CMA; see Section 10.1.1 of PQC for Engineers {{?I-D.ietf-pquip-pqc-engineers}}).
+However, some algorithms, such as SLH-DSA, achieve existential unforgeability under chosen-message attacks (EUF-CMA; see Section 10.1.1 of PQC for Engineers {{?RFC9958}}).
 This distinction does not impact IKEv2, as the signed data in each session is unique due to the inclusion of nonces.
 Consequently, the oracle-based forgery attack scenarios in the EUF-CMA model do not arise in IKEv2.

 Different PQC signature schemes are designed to provide security levels comparable to well-established cryptographic primitives.
-For example, some schemes align with the NIST post-quantum security categories (Categories 1 through 5) as discussed in ML-DSA  {{FIPS204}} and SLH-DSA {{FIPS205}}.
+For example, some schemes align with the US NIST post-quantum security categories (Categories 1 through 5) as discussed in ML-DSA  {{FIPS204}} and SLH-DSA {{FIPS205}}.
 These categories specify target security strengths that correspond approximately to exhaustive key-search resistance for AES-128, AES-192, and AES-256, and collision-search resistance for SHA-256, SHA-384, and SHA-512.
 The choice of a PQC signature algorithm should be guided by the desired security level and performance requirements.

 ML-DSA-44, ML-DSA-65, and ML-DSA-87 are designed to offer security comparable with the SHA-256/SHA3-256 collision resistance (which is a harder problem than AES-128 key search), AES-192 key search, and AES-256 key search, respectively.
 Similarly, SLH-DSA-128{S,F}-{SHA2,SHAKE}, SLH-DSA-192{S,F}-{SHA2,SHAKE}, and SLH-DSA-256{S,F}-{SHA2,SHAKE} are designed to offer security comparable with the AES-128, AES-192, and AES-256 respectively.